-The District completed a feasibility study that evaluated several options for expanding the capacity of the treatment plant to 4,800 AFY.
-Work has begun on the final design of the treatment plant expansion along with two new source water wells and associated pipelines.
-Construction of these new facilities is expected to begin in late 2014.
+The District started construction for expanding the Goldsworthy Desalter in January 2016 and expects to complete the construction in summer 2017.
+The expansion project includes an increase of treatment capacity to a total 4,800 AFY, the addition of two new source water wells, and associated conveyance pipelines and pump stations.
 The purpose of the desalter expansion is directly related to remediating degraded groundwater quality and costs will be funded through WRD's Capital Improvement Program.
+Expected costs for the coming year will involve capital improvements for the plant expansion as well as operation and maintenance of the plant.

 Additional measures may be necessary in the future to fully contain and remediate the saline plume, which extends outside of the Torrance area.
-WRD is completing work on a groundwater master plan for the West Coast Basin to determine long-term solutions to this problem.
-The District continues to work with the City of Torrance Municipal Water Department, the pumpers' Technical Advisory Committee, and other West Coast Basin stakeholders on the future of the saline plume removal in the West Coast Basin.
+WRD is conducting a water master plan on the West Coast Basin for long-term solutions to this problem.
+The District continues to work with the City of Torrance Municipal Water Department, the pumpers' Technical Advisory Committee, and other stakeholders on the future of the saline plume removal in the West Coast Basin.